ulpanb123/Sunshine-App/README.md

 # Sunshine-App
-This is the weather app that I built during the "Developing Android Apps" cource by Udacity.
+This is the weather app that I built during the "Developing Android Apps" course by Udacity.
 * The app allows you to see weather forecasts for your local area and receive notifications about tomorrow's weather.
 * I made the app available in English and Russian languages.
 * In settings, you also can set your preferences like location and temperature units as well as enable/disable notifications.